How to Rank E-commerce Products on Perplexity Comet

 2. Domain Authority and Trust Signals

-- Verified Seller Status – Being recognized on major platforms
+• Verified Seller Status: Approval on major platforms

-- Security Indicators – HTTPS, clear return policies, contact information
+• Security Signals: HTTPS, clear return policy, contact details

-- Transparent Business Practices – Clear about who you are, where you're located, and how to reach you
+• Transparent Business Info: Who you are, where you operate, how to reach you

 3. Contextual Relevance and Product-Query Matching

-User asks: "Good headphones for running in the rain"
+User query: “Good headphones for running in the rain”

 4. User Intent Alignment

-Comet knows when someone is ready to buy versus just researching.
+Comet can tell who is ready to buy and who is just researching.

 5. Review Signals and Social Proof